19hours/sg-statutes/Acts/Stamp Duties Act.md

 Within one year

+(i)

-(i) for every $100 or any part thereof of the first $180,000
+for every $100 or any part thereof of the first $180,000

 $1

+(ii)

-(ii) for every $100 or any part thereof of the next $180,000
+for every $100 or any part thereof of the next $180,000

 $2

+(iii)

-(iii) thereafter for every $100 or any part thereof
+thereafter for every $100 or any part thereof

 $3

+(ba)

-(ba) on sale of immovable property (or part thereof) which, under the Master Plan, may be used for solely residential purposes or for mixed purposes, one of which is residential; and which is acquired on or after 30th August 2010
+on sale of immovable property (or part thereof) which, under the Master Plan, may be used for solely residential purposes or for mixed purposes, one of which is residential; and which is acquired on or after 30th August 2010 but before 14th January 2011

 In addition to duty under paragraph (a), where the property or part thereof is disposed of in the following periods from the date of its acquisition: